|

 Convenor - Bob Alder

-To contact Bob Click
+To contact Bob about forthcoming

-Here and start message title with 'Church Architecture'
+and start message title with 'Church Architecture'

-The first visit of this group's predecessor (Church
+The first visit of this group'

-Coates, not far away.
+Edith's Church at Coates, not far away.

-During the years since the group started we have visited
+During the years since the group

-quite a few churches in Lincolnshire even venturing as far as Old Dalby
+started we have visited quite a few churches in Lincolnshire even venturing

-near Melton Mowbray in Leicestershire.
+as far as Old Dalby near Melton Mowbray in Leicestershire.

 Unfortunately, after a few years the groups convenor felt she had done